Akki356/traefik-proxy-boilerplate/README.md

 # Steps to get Started

-It is assumed that you have install docker and docker compose.
+It is assumed that you have created an cloud instance and installed docker and docker compose.

 Installation instructions for Docker and Docker compose can be found here https://docs.docker.com/engine/install/ https://docs.docker.com/compose/install/

-Also set DNS A records that point the pubic Ip of your instance that you will using to host the website.
+Next you will need to set DNS A records that point the pubic Ip of your instance that you will using to host the website.
+Also open port 80 and 443 in the security group of your instance that the instance is accessible from the internet.

 Assuming that you have a working docker image for the website, update the docker compose file.
 1. Update the image in the website section